rails/rails/guides/source/routing.md

 match 'photos', to: 'photos#show', via: [:get, :post]
 ```

+The above route matches GET and POST requests to the `show` action of the `PhotosController`.

 You can match all verbs to a particular route using `via: :all`:

 ```ruby